Biomedical Engineer: Career Profile for the Biomedical Engineering Field

 Career Information for Biomedical Engineers

-According to the U.S. Bureau of Labor Statistics (BLS) from 2008-2018, biomedical engineers were expected to see employment increase by 72% (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), biomedical engineers were expected to see an employment increase of 62% from 2010-2020 (www.bls.gov).
 This rapid growth was attributed to increased health care needs from an aging population and the need for more advanced and efficient medical equipment.
+As of May 2012, the median annual salary of biomedical engineers was $86,960, reports the BLS.
+The bottom 10% earned $52,600 or less and the top 10% earned $139,450 or more.

 Biomedical engineers can work in many different medical and scientific fields.
 According to the BLS, the medical equipment and supplies industry employs the greatest number of biomedical engineers, followed by research and development centers, pharmaceutical manufacturers, universities and hospitals.